cthoyt/cthoyt.github.io/_posts/2026/2026-08-27-reviewing-sssom.md

 review by a human (or group humans; the slot is multivalued).
 In my opinion, the point of review is to add a trustworthy judgment to a semantic mapping.
-I'm not against the use of (semi-) automated methods for producing mappings, but it seems silly to have one automated method to assess another one.
+I'm not against the use of (semi-) automated methods for producing mappings, but it seems silly to have one stochastic automated method to assess another one.

 ### Back to CHMO